 DID YOU KNOW?
-The Sisterhood Gift Shop is an ongoing fundraiser that support the Temple Emanuel community!
+The Sisterhood Gift Shop is an ongoing fundraiser that supports the Temple Emanuel community!
 By shipping with us, your donation helps Sisterhood contribute to Temple Emanuel programs and events.

-Interested getting a taste of retail?
+Interested in getting a taste of retail?
 Come in and say hello, and ask about volunteering!

 There is something of interest for everyone: